ABOUT

-Jamila Hammami is a Tunisian-Texan cross-movement grassroots community organizer, scholar, writer, researcher, movement and communications strategist, consultant, and a Frederick Douglass 200 Bicentennial Abolitionist Honoree.
+Jamila Hammami is a cross-movement organizer, writer, educator, independent public border abolitionist scholar-activist/organizer, movement and narrative strategist, resistance archivist, and a Frederick Douglass 200 Bicentennial Honoree.

-For twenty years, Jamila’s organizing work has focused on anti-imperialism/ militarism, human rights, racial, migratory, and queer justice; and bridging the prison-industrial complex and border abolition movements.
+For twenty years, Jamila’s organizing work has focused on anti-imperialism/militarism, racial, immigrant, and queer justice, and on bridging the prison-industrial complex and border abolition movements.

-Jamila’s scholarly writing and research cover an expansive range of interconnected topics, including human rights, race, MENA region, migration, political economy, empire, militarism, fascism, surveillance, labor, community organizing, movement strategy, borders/ boundaries, LGBTQI/PLHIV communities, and carceral studies.
+Jamila’s scholarly writing and research encompass a broad range of interconnected topics, including migration, border and carceral studies, race and resistance, community organizing and movements, political economy, empire, militarism, fascism, surveillance, labor, and LGBTQI/PLHIV communities.

-A Sundance Creative Change and an Opportunity Agenda Communications Institute alum, Jamila focuses on movement, narrative, and communications strategy, dedicating themselves to building People Power to make fundamental change.
+A Sundance Creative Change and an Opportunity Agenda Communications Institute alum, Jamila focuses on strategic defense, movement, narrative, and communications strategy, dedicating themselves to building People Power to make fundamental change.
+They are a proud member of the Resistant Communiques Podcast Collective and the Open Borders Conference Steering Committee (on pause).

 A Roundtable on Environmental Injustice and Border Abolition.